ma-riviere/DE-AoP-23/README.md

   - The first code chunk of any of the .Rmd files will install and load all the packages required for the project.
 - `data`: The raw and transformed data.
 - `fig`: The figures outputted by the RMarkdown files.
-- `R`: R scripts declaring the functions called withing the analysis files (e.g. `viz.R` for the figures, `data.R` for the data loading).
+- `src`: R scripts declaring the functions called within the analysis files (e.g. `viz.R` for the figures, `data.R` for the data loading).
-- `_config.yml`: Indexes the paths to various external files used within the code (e.g. data, templates, ...).
+- `_config.yml`: Lists the paths to various external files used within the code (e.g. data, templates, ...).

 ## 📜 Licence:

 [CC-BY](LICENSE)

+## 💬 Citation:

+- **Paper:** Rodriguez-Duboc, A., Basille-Dugay, M., Debonne, A., Rivière, M.-A., Vaudry, D., & Burel, D. (2023).
+Apnea of prematurity induces short and long-term development-related transcriptional changes in the murine cerebellum. *Current Research in Neurobiology, 5*, 100113. https://doi.org/10.1016/j.crneur.2023.100113

+- **Code:** Marc-Aurèle Rivière, & Agalic Rodriguez-Duboc.
+(2023). ma-riviere/DE-AoP-23: Pre-publication release (v0.3).
+Zenodo. https://doi.org/10.5281/zenodo.8139284

 ## ✨ Contributors: